Move from resistance to collaboration in renewable energy projects.

 This four-part video series explores how collaborative project design

-, turning a “need for opposition”
+can replace conflict with cooperation, turning a “need for opposition”

 into a “supported shared purpose”.